cyrusimap/cyrus-imapd/docsrc/imap/rfc-support.rst

         SSLv3 is considered inscure as it is vulnerable to POODLE.

-        Support for SSLv3 is being deprecated and removed, see :task:`52`.
+        Support for SSLv3 is being deprecated and removed.

 :rfc:`6131`

     Sieve Vacation Extension: "Seconds" Parameter

+:rfc:`5463`

+    Sieve Email Filtering: Ihave Extension

 :rfc:`6154`